jessitronica/sdm-pack-checkstyle/README.md

 # @atomist/sdm-pack-checkstyle

-Extension Pack for an Atomist SDM to integration Checkstyle.
+Extension Pack for an Atomist SDM to integrate Checkstyle.

 ## Usage